⚙️ Schema Evolution¶

 The following operations are explicitly not automated:

-- ❌ Column drops
+- ❌ Column drops (by default)

 - ❌ Constraint changes